 Even so, why does the multiplicity have this effect?
 Simply experiencing the same conjunction over and over again tells us nothing new about the objects themselves.
 Each instance on its own has no influence on any other instance.
 So this continues to prove that any idea of necessary connection does not come from the items themselves, no matter how many times the conjunction is repeated.

-The first definition of cause is one that Hume himself objects to, thinking that it gives the impression that once we’ve discovered a cause, we think that it applies to every single instance across time and space.
+The first definition of cause (the natural one) proceeds as follows: all events that resemble c (the cause) will be followed by events that resemble e (the effect).
+Hume objects to this definition, thinking that it gives the impression that once we’ve discovered a cause, this suggests that it should apply to every single instance across time and space.
+The definition therefore introduces an undesired ‘foreign element’.
 In other words, any claim to causality can only ever be general.
 But this argument largely depends on how the original claim for causality is made.
 Given that you can phrase your causal claim in whatever way you wish (eg ‘today at 2pm, I saw smoke coming from a nearby park, so assumed there was a fire’), this doesn’t suggest that every claim has to be a general determination.

-As for the second definition of cause and effect, Hume is concerned that it introduces a ‘foreign element’ into the equation, that of the state of mind of the person making the casual claim.
+As for the second definition of cause and effect (the philosophical connection based on necessary connection), Hume is concerned that it also introduces a ‘foreign element’ into the equation, that of the state of mind of the person making the casual claim.
 Given that necessary connection IS a product of the mind according to Hume, it is difficult to see how we can get around this problem.

 Overall, the two definitions are similar to each other, and any differences are technical in nature.
 However, they do give rise to a number of related ideas.
 Can there ever be a real event in nature without any association being formed in the mind?
 The answer would have to be ‘yes’.
 We have to assume that a physical world continues to function around us, and this is subject to the laws of nature.
 Just because no one has ever formed an association of an event doesn’t stop nature from continuing to function.
 Life clearly started on this planet without anyone being around to observe the event.